-HGTV Dream Home winner: 'We finally get our win'
+HGTV Dream home winner: 'We finally get our win'

 “I enter twice-a-day every day,” Muniz said.
 “Sometimes my husband does too.
 I nag him to do it.”

 After 10 years of watching the sweepstakes winners on air, Muniz’s family finally were rewarded Monday for their dedication to the network.
-Muniz is the 2018 HGTV Dream Home Winner, with the home located in Gig Harbor.
+Muniz is the 2018 HGTV Dream Home winner — a home located in Gig Harbor.
 Living a luxurious life on Henderson Bay with a new home, a new car and $250,000 spending cash is awaiting Muniz, her husband Kevin and their three-year-old daughter.

 The annual HGTV Dream Home sweepstakes is set this year in Gig Harbor, bringing millions of pairs of eyes onlooking the bay.